JulianMato/NSSA443-P2/CaseStudyReport2.md

 <br>

 ## Employee Systems -
-Each Employee of the full time staff will have a laptop and an office with a dock for the laptop, a phone, a ubikey, an access pass, a wireless keyboard and mouse, and a monitor.
+Each Employee of the full-time staff will have a laptop and an office with a dock for the laptop, a phone, a ubikey, an access pass, a wireless keyboard and mouse, and a monitor.
 The Laptop dock allows them to connect their laptop to the wired internal network and use it as a desktop when they do not need to be moving around.
-The ubikey is an advanced form of access control that is a physical 2 factor authentication that keeps data and devices secure.
+The ubikey is an advanced form of access control that is a physical 2-factor authentication that keeps data and devices secure.
 The access pass will give them access to the rooms that they are allowed to be in with the door access control locks.
-Every Employee will have access to a shared printer on their floor in an easy to reach area to print, scan, and copy documents. they can also access cloud storage and their email to securely store and share information.
+Every Employee will have access to a shared printer on their floor in an easy-to-reach area to print, scan, and copy documents. they can also access cloud storage and their email to securely store and share information.
 <br>
 <br>
 <br>